Do you want to find a remote job?

-- Have you experience in dealing with specific areas of business?
+- Have you any experience in dealing with specific areas of business?

-- Are you proficient in the use of CRMs or other specialist software?
+- Also are you proficient in the use of CRMs or other specialist software?

 Prospective employers will do their research on potential employees so it may be worthwhile updating your profile on professional sites like LinkedIn.

-Use platforms that can positively boast your profile – and remember whatever you have previously posted publicly can still be seen by everyone!
+Use platforms that can positively boost your profile – and remember whatever you have previously posted publicly can still be seen by everyone!